ndevenish/Blender_ioEDM/README.md

 This is a **HIGHLY EXPERIMENTAL**, totally **UNOFFICIAL** attempt to build a blender addon to allow importing/exporting of `.EDM` model files, as used in the flight simulator DCS world.
-It has been engineered by careful studying of the binary file format, intuition, research and much guesswork.
+It has been engineered by careful studying of the binary file format, intuition, research, much guesswork, and many, many crashes of the model viewer.

 In its current state, it allows basic importing functionality whilst the fine details of the file structure are worked out, and even more basic exporting.